dmahlow/langchaingo-mcp-adapter/README.md

 - Connect to any MCP server
 - Automatically discover MCP tools from a specified MCP server and make them available to LangChain Go
 - Wrap MCP tools as LangChain Go tools
+- Support for both text and image content in tool responses
+- Automatic conversion of image content to base64 data URLs

 ## Installation